United Nations (United Nations album): Release

+The album cover was designed by Jimmy Cauty of the KLF.
 The album received a limited edition CD release that was only available through the Eyeball Records webstore.
 Only 1,000 copies were sold.
-The album was not released in stores because of copyright issues with the cover image, which is essentially the same image used for The Beatles' Abbey Road, but with The Beatles engulfed in flames.
-One retail store, Hot Topic destroyed about 7000 copies of the CDs because the store had ordered the album without knowing about the album's copyright violations, due to a no return policy the store could not return them.
+The album was not released in stores because of copyright issues with the cover image, which is essentially the same image used for the Beatles' Abbey Road, but with the Beatles engulfed in flames.
+One retail store, Hot Topic destroyed about 7000 copies of the CDs because the store had ordered the album without knowing about the album's copyright violations; due to a no return policy, the store could not return them.
 Staff from the store sent pictures to the band of themselves destroying the CDs.
 The album was also released on vinyl, pressing was limited to 1,000 copies on red vinyl.

 2015 Reissue

-In 2015, Temporary Residence Limited and Rickley's label Collect Records reissued the album on vinyl with updated packaging that parodied The Beatles' 1968 self-titled album.
+In 2015, Temporary Residence Limited and Rickly's label Collect Records reissued the album on vinyl with updated packaging that parodied The Beatles' 1968 self-titled album.
 The reissue contained a sticker which read:"Cease& Desist& Destroy& Reissue.
 The controversial debut album reissued with original banned artwork.
 Now expanded for maximum litigation.
 Includes infinite bonus track with high-quality download.
 Limited edition until we get sued.
 Again."